Course Catalog

 Voter Registration

 Students may register to vote in the state of Georgia through the Enrollment Management Department.
 The student must complete, sign, and mail (postage free) a simple form to register to vote.
+Forms are available in all One-Stop Enrollment and Success Centers.
 The student will be notified concerning his/her district and place to vote in special and general elections.
 Persons who wish to register to vote must be Georgia residents and at least 18 years of age.
 There is no fee for registration to vote.